YasodharGubba05/zomato_clone/README.md

-This is a front-end web application project where I recreated the user interface of Zomato, a popular restaurant discovery and food delivery platform.
-The project is built using HTML and CSS, focusing on replicating the design and layout of the original website.
+A simple front-end clone of Zomato built with HTML and CSS, replicating its modern UI design.